 You may be asked to participate in a technical interview during the second round of face-to-face interviews if an employer wants to evaluate your technical skills.
 We offer several ways to help you prepare for your technical interviews:

-- Log into SICE Careers and go to the Career Search Guide to learn all about technical interviews.
+- Log into Handshake and go to the Career Search Guide to learn all about technical interviews.

 - Make an appointment with the Career Services Office for a mock technical interview.